alexzhauniarovich/ImageGalleryApp/README.md

 The MVVM was implemented as an architecture approach, for communication between layers and data binding in View-ViewModel, the native framework Combine with reactive programming was used under the hood.
 The application contains the next layers:

  - Domain: The Domain layer is responsible for handling the particular use cases in the app.
-Contains business logic.
-The top-level layer has no dependencies.
+Contains business logic, the top-level layer, has no dependencies.

- - Data: The data package is responsible for retrieving and storing the data.
+ - Data: The Data layer is responsible for retrieving and storing the data.
 Handles network requests and persistence local storage.
 Depends on the Domain layer.

- - Presentation: The presentation layer is responsible for the preparation of the user interface and handling user events on it.
+ - Presentation: The Presentation layer is responsible for the preparation of the user interface and handling user events on it.
 Depends on the Domain layer.

 ## Implementation